Microsoft Office: Office 2019

+Office 2021

+Office 2024

+Microsoft Office 2024 (Fourth perpetual release of Office 16) for the Microsoft Windows and MacOS was released on October 1, 2024.

 Mobile versions

 Office Mobile for iPhone was released on June 14, 2013, in the United States.
 Support for 135 markets and 27 languages was rolled out over a few days.
 It requires iOS 8 or later.
 Although the app also works on iPad devices, excluding the first generation, it is designed for a small screen.
 Office Mobile was released for Android phones on July 31, 2013, in the United States.
 Support for 117 markets and 33 languages was added gradually over several weeks.
 It is supported on Android 4.0 and later.

 Office Mobile is or was also available, though no longer supported, on Windows Mobile, Windows Phone and Symbian.
 Windows RT devices (such as Microsoft Surface) were bundled with "Office RT", a port of the PC version of Office 2013 to ARM architecture.
 The applications contain most of the functionality available in their versions for Intel-compatible PCs, but some features have been removed.